Bryconops transitoria

-Bryconops transitoria is a small freshwater fish that lives in the rivers of South America.
+Bryconops transitoria is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in South America.
 It is a poorly-studied member of the genus Bryconops with few records and vague distribution accounts, though it is believed to be endemic to the Rio Tapajós.
 It was originally thought to be a subspecies of congener Bryconops melanurus, but is now accepted as its own species.

 Description

 Bryconops transitoria reaches a maximum of roughly 7.0 cm (2.8 in), which places it slightly to the smaller side of the genus Bryconops.
 It is a silver-colored fish with a darker back and a generally slender body, as is not uncommon with Bryconops as a whole.
 Otherwise, it is poorly documented, which leads to a lack of distinct physical records.

 Congener B. melanurus has noted morphological similarities with B. transitoria, but can be differentiated based on morphometric specifics and differences in fin structure; for instance, B. transitoria has 23-27 anal-fin rays, whereas B. melanurus has 28-29.
 Nonetheless, these differences are generally minor.